taggar/watch/quiz.md

 ## 4. How many elements did the first version of HTML contain?
 Less than 20, between 20 and 40, or more than 40?

-## 5. True or False: the first version of HTML already supported tables.
+## 5. True or False: the first version of HTML supported tables.